-Flint (used as a simple ax) signals traveling from the body to the brain.
+Flint signals traveling from the body to the brain.
 In medical operations, the anesthetic effect may be local, affecting only the

 ANGLE Two straight lines leaving a single point make a corner, which can be described by its angle - the portion they would cut out of any circle with its center on the point.
 Circles are 360°, so at 3pm the two hands of a clock form an angle of 90°, cutting out a quarter of the circle.